Start9Labs/documentation/site/source/support/user-manual/tuning/advanced-config/ssh-setup.rst

 Connecting via SSH on Windows, using PuTTY
 ------------------------------------------

-One of our community members, @brewsbitcoin, has put together this guide for connecting via PuTTY on Windows: https://medium.com/@brewsbitcoin/ssh-to-start9-embassy-from-windows-4a4e17891b5a
+One of our community members, `@brewsbitcoin <https://twitter.com/brewsbitcoin>`_ (https://brewsbitcoin.com/), has put together this `Guide <https://medium.com/@brewsbitcoin/ssh-to-start9-embassy-from-windows-4a4e17891b5a>`_ for connecting via PuTTY on Windows.